REVIEW OF THE SEASON – YEAR 2026

 ACHIEVEMENTS/INNOVATIONS

-At the League’s AGM 2024, a few decisions were taken regarding the operations of the League including:
+At the League’s AGM 2025, a few decisions were taken/confirmed regarding the operations of the League including:

 • The start time of games on a few Saturdays may be around 11.00am because of the reduced playing time on weekdays.